WhythiskolaveriD/smart-europa-ce144/content/pages/pricing.md

         image: /images/phd.jpg
       - title: Postdocs
         title_align: left
-        content: >+
+        content: >
-          Are you looking for opportunities to work as a independent researcher?
+          Are you looking for opportunities to work as an independent researcher?
 If you have finished your PhD or if you are about to, and your research interest matches with ours, please write to us.
 We will support your application for various available fellowships.
         content_align: left
         actions:
           - label: Postdoc @ IISc